The Best of Oregon Fly Drive Holiday

 TIP: Do take the slower Historic Columbia River State Trail along the south shore: the scenery is stunning.

-A last drive along the Columbia River will bring you back to Portland where you will drop your car at the airport and fly home.Close
+A last drive along the Columbia River will bring you back to Portland where you will drop your car at the airport and fly back to the UK.Close

 This is a selection of hotels for this itinerary.
 Some areas have many more choices; please use the search function above if you wish to find an alternative hotel.